dosemedia/dev_coding_challenge/README.md

 # dose-news-poll

-A live news broadcast opinion poll widget
+This is a live opinion poll widget built with Vue.js with a Firebase backend.
+It is designed to be embedded within sites as an iframe.

+## Features
+- Re-orderable list of options
+-- Live update of re-order
+- iframe embeddable
+- Live update of poll results

+## Installation
+Install both the backend and frontend, respectively:

-## Firebase
+### Firebase
 Create account at [Google Firebase](https://firebase.google.com/)

 Create a project